 Rickie Lee Jones, "The Magazine"

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Sunday, 2 December 2018 12:50 (one week ago) Permalink
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Sunday, 2 December 2018 12:50 (two months ago) Permalink

 as I mentioned there are two types of "test" music 1) music that sounds great on your stereo (on any stereo, really) and amazing on an amazing setup and 2) what you actually listen to